 Frailty is a downward spiral that gradually renders a person unable to carry out the activities of daily living needed to remain independent.

-Dr. Ahmed recognizes frailty in a patient with increasingly fragile health and declining physical condition and sense of well-being.
+Dr. Ahmed recognizes frailty in a patient with increasingly fragile health and declining physical condition and a sense of well-being.
 “One of the common characteristics of frailty is weight loss, especially when it is rapid, and the person is unable to maintain bone density,” he says.

 Frailty is not necessarily associated with older age alone.
 More often than not, it’s a consequence of poor lifestyle choices that lead to deconditioning.
 That’s why there are 60-year-olds whose descent into frailty is preceded by years of high blood pressure, diabetes and other cardiovascular risk factors that cause them to become increasingly sedentary and at risk for heart attack and stroke.